How do I know if my pet needs to see a doctor?

 IV Catheters: High risk patients receiving deep general anesthesia have an IV Catheter placed prior to anesthesia.
 This allows us to administer medications more comfortably to your pet, and provides us access to a vein should an emergency arise during anesthesia.
 During anesthesia, they will receive IV fluids.
 These fluids will be administered to help maintain blood pressure, provide internal organ support, and to help keep the pets from becoming dehydrated.

-Emergency Drugs: We keep a supply of the most advanced emergency drugs available, including synthetic blood products.
+Emergency Drugs: We keep a supply of the most advanced emergency drugs available.
 These are very expensive to keep on hand, but allow us to be more prepared in case a blood loss emergency arises.